 Together, the two materials create a high-rebound surface that helps increase your energy return while decreasing your body’s exposure to more jarring impacts.
 So it might come as a surprise to find out that the S/Lab Sense Ultra 2 only weighs 275 grams.

 You’ll also recognize the Endofit internal sleeve, the highlight of Salomon’s feedback system.
-You’ll also appreciate the Quicklace system, a minimalist lace that’s easy to adjust no matter the conditions.
+The Quicklace system is a minimalist lace that’s easy to adjust no matter the conditions.
 And while there’s no measure of waterproofing, the breathable mesh dries quickly to keep you comfortable on damp runs.

-- Versatile on trails and through to roads and asphalt
+- Versatile, from trails to roads and asphalt

 - Ample grip on slippery and rocky trails